carseys/drought-predicting/detailed_docs.md

 wa_dict = single_oregon_county(oregon_data_dict, 41067)
 ```

+In detail, data is imported using Dask DataFrames to handle the size of data.
+The subset of Oregon counties is selected and the DataFrame is converted to pandas.

 #### Preprocessing of Data
 * For functions preparing data for modeling (e.g. train-test split, group shuffle-split, etc.) see `modeling_prep.py`.